greg-mohler/pdfmake/SECURITY.md

 1. Name / affiliation
 2. Vulnerability description
 3. Steps to reproduce the issue
-4. Current public / third-party knowledge of this vulnerability
+4. Current public knowledge of this vulnerability (e.g. related CVE, security advisory, etc.)

-## Supported Versions (optional)
+## Supported Versions

-At this time, only the following versions of **APP_NAME** are supported:
+At this time, only the following versions of **PROJECT_NAME** are supported:

 | Version | Supported          |
 | ------- | ------------------ |